GmailとDropboxの連携イメージ

 ■Overview

-The "Transfer files received in Gmail to Discord" workflow automatically transfers attachments received in Gmail to Discord.
+The "Workflow to Forward Files Received in Gmail to Discord" is a flow that automatically forwards attachments received in Gmail to Discord.

 This allows for easy file sharing among team members and eliminates the need for manual file transfer tasks.